gitlabhq/gitlabhq/doc/administration/disaster_recovery/index.md

 ### Step 5.
 (Optional) Add secondary Geo replicas to a promoted primary

-Promoting a secondary to primary using the process above does not enable GitLab Geo on the new primary.
+Promoting a secondary to primary using the process above does not enable Geo on the new primary.

 To bring a new secondary online, follow the
 [Geo setup instructions](../../gitlab-geo/README.md#setup-instructions).